Quick – which symptom of menopause causes the greatest disruption for you?

 For the longest time, the biggest complaint women had during perimenopause centered around hot flashes.
 Now don’t get me wrong — hot flashes are still a big concern for women because they are really disruptive, and 4 out of 5 women will experience them during menopause.

 But over the past few years, I’ve seen a shift in symptom complaints in my patients.
 The number one symptom I see at the clinic today is no longer hot flashes: it’s anxiety.
+So, why is this happening and what is the connection between anxiety and menopause.

 Anxiety can show up in your life in many ways.
 You may have heart palpitations, trouble breathing, a nervous stomach, or feel like you are scattered, distracted or compulsively worrying.
 So what’s changed to make anxiety so much more prevalent among women transitioning through menopause today?